Men, Women and Children

 Time Out says

-Say what you will about the snappy, almost too-polished films of Jason Reitman, they've never struck a tone of alarmism.
-Even when the crisis was unexpected pregnancy (Juno), economic freefall (Up in the Air) or home invasion in the form of swarthy escaped convict Josh Brolin (Labor Day), there was always a coolheaded pragmatism on display, sometimes at the risk of seeming too glib.
+Say what you want about the snappy, almost too-polished films of Jason Reitman, they've never struck a tone of alarmism.
+Even when the crisis was unexpected pregnancy ('Juno'), economic freefall ('Up in the Air') or home invasion in the form of swarthy escaped convict Josh Brolin ('Labor Day'), there was always a cool-headed pragmatism on display, sometimes at the risk of seeming too glib.

 Cast and crew